Please adjust the volume.

 slowdown and rate hikes.
 Also, ahead of the end of COVID-19 financial forbearance program in May, to

-Korea for rollover of unsecured retail loans.
-This has proven KB's distinctive expertise in household loans
+for rollover of unsecured retail loans.
+This has proven KB's distinctive expertise in household loans and

-and customers' trust, and we expect there to be some growth in household loan growth going forward
+customers' trust, and we expect there to be some growth in household loan growth going forward amidst

 Next, I will move on to the details of the company's earnings.

-lack of one-off gains such as the bank's corporate tax reversals in Q1, excluding the impact of such
+due to the lack of one-off gains such as the bank's corporate tax reversals in Q1, excluding the impact of

 In more detail, first half 2022 group net interest income was KRW 5,441.8 billion.
 And Q2 net interest

-basis, it reported KRW 1,789.9 billion, down slightly YoY.
-This year, against sluggish financial markets at
+reported KRW 1,789.9 billion, down slightly YoY.
+This year, against sluggish financial markets at both

-both home and abroad, brokerage fee income was constrained.
-And on slower sales of financial products,
+home and abroad, brokerage fee income was constrained.
+And on slower sales of financial products, sale of

 However, thanks to our business diversification and efforts to strengthen competitiveness, earnings